[AWS/Athena] How to create a table using partition projection for WAF log analysis

 Introduction

-It's Mikoto, and it's been a year since I started working as an infrastructure engineer in July.
-It's been four months since I officially entered my second year, and I'm almost at the doorstep of my third year.
+It's already been a year since I started working as an infrastructure engineer in July, and four months ago I officially became a second-year employee.
+Now I can see the door to my third year in sight.

 *Please note that this article is not suitable for those who are unfamiliar with how to use Athena or what a table is